 - Student of dentistry Alberto Radelat

-El Chapo has been arrested, escaped and imprisoned several times.
+El Chapo has been arrested, escaped, and imprisoned several times.
 His fame is such that he is featured in Mexican narco ballads and American songs.
-His life was presented in a Netflix/ Univision co-production El Chapo.
+His life was presented in a Netflix/ Univision co-production, El Chapo.

-At 5 feet 6 inches tall, his nickname "El Chapo" or "Shorty”, aptly describes his short stature.
-Government agencies have awarded him amazing nicknames based on his phenomenal ability to influence criminal networks worldwide, even though he has never been present in some of the cities which do business on his behalf:
+At 5 feet 6 inches tall, his nickname "El Chapo" or "Shorty" aptly describes his short stature.
+Government agencies have awarded him unique nicknames based on his phenomenal ability to influence criminal networks worldwide, even though he has never been present in some of the cities that do business on his behalf:

-- U.S. Department of the Treasury- considers him to be the world's most powerful drug trafficker
+- US Department of the Treasury- considers him to be the world's most powerful drug trafficker

 - Chicago Crime Commission- named him "Public Enemy Number One" on the level of Al Capone

-10. Al Capone: $1.3 Billion
+10. Al Capone Net Worth - $1.3 Billion

-9. Griselda Blanco: $2 Billion
+9. Griselda Blanco Net Worth - $2 Billion

 Griselda Blanco Restrepo carries several nicknames: